sagemath/sage-archive-2023-02-01/src/doc/en/installation/introduction.rst

 * gfan: Computation of Groebner fans and toric varieties

-* ghmm: the hidden markov model library
+* ghmm: the hidden Markov model library

 * givaro: a C++ library for arithmetic and algebraic computations